 We all have struggled with our faith when life is unfair.
 This problem inspired Asaph (Ay′ saf) to write Psalm 73.
 Asaph, a member of the tribe of Levi, was in charge of music at the tabernacle before Solomon built the temple.
 David gave some of his psalms to Asaph to be performed by him and his choir (1 Chron.
 16:7).
 Asaph composed other psalms, including Psalm 50 and Psalms 74–83.
 Psalm 73 reveals four things to do when life is unfair.

 All of us have done things we regret and wish we had never done.
 Therefore, we need to know how to get rid of our guilt.
 God tells us in Psalm 51.
 It is one of the few psalms we are told the context in which it was written.
 The inscription reads, “A psalm of David.
 When the prophet Nathan came to him after David had committed adultery with Bathsheba.”
 David has just been exposed for his sins of adultery with Bathsheba and having her husband killed to cover up his sin.
 David is overwhelmed with guilt.
-In this psalm we find three requirements for getting rid of your guilt…
+In this Psalm, we find three requirements for getting rid of your guilt…

 One of the most common causes for despair is fear.
 Fear comes from many directions: fear of failing health, fear of unemployment, fear of a failing relationship, parental fears, financial fears, etc. What makes matters worse is when the very thing we fear actually happens.